 The execution of built-in skills will be charged at the existing Cognitive Services pay-as-you go price .
 Image extraction pricing will be charged at preview pricing, and is described on the Azure Search pricing page.
 Learn more.

 Several skills are flexible in what they consume or produce.
 In general, most skills are based on pre-trained models, which means you cannot train the model using your own training data.
-For guidance on creating a custom skill, see How to define a custom interface and Example: creating a custom skill.
 The following table enumerates and describes the skills provided by Microsoft.

 |Microsoft.Skills.Text.KeyPhraseSkill||This skill uses a pretrained model to detect important phrases based on term placement, linguistic rules, proximity to other terms, and how unusual the term is within the source data.|